GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/traits-and-stats.md

             - For example, no Priest or Dwarf Fighter (sans Gerulf) will ever have a visible IV Speed trait.
             - Mechanically, the class modifier is reducing the trait growth rate to a point where it is falling under the threshold of the game's rounding formula (i.e., the visible +1 to the trait).

-#### Drecom Official Tables
+    === "Drecom Official Tables"

+        === "How to Navigate"

             - Drecom has published official data tables on its [site](https://wizardry.info/daphne/gacha_rates/en/characters.html).
             - Scroll down to the sub-section called "Stat Drop Rates by Adventurer" or use Ctrl + F.

-??? note "Trait Pattern System"
+        === "Trait Pattern System"

             - Total of 8 possible "patterns" (P#) with a 12.5% chance for each.
             - The pattern entries show whether a IV is possible in the following order:
                 - P1: Strength
                 - P2: IQ
                 - P3: Piety
                 - P4: Vitality
                 - P5: Dexterity
                 - P6: Speed
                 - P7: Luck
                 - P8: Base or Neutral IV
             - Some units have an extremely low chance to roll a IV, which is represented as a split stat.
 See Philip's P1 (STR) [entry](https://wizardry.info/daphne/gacha_rates/en/characters.html#:~:text=10%20(75.0000%25)-,11%20(25.0000%25),-16) for an example.
             - Some units have "Hidden IVs", which means they are not visible in their default class.

 #### IV Perspectives